 Restore button restores the original direction of normals for the selected vertices.

 In order to restore the normal’s direction to its original (which is calculated on the basis of face normals), you need to select the desired vertices and click the Restore button.

-Tree button directs the normals of the selected vertices away from the 3D cursor.
-The
+3D Cursor button directs the normals of the selected vertices away from the 3D cursor or toward it (if the

 Face button directs the normals of the selected face parallel to the normal of this face.